ou-elot/cse15l-lab-reports/LabReport5.md

 # Lab Report 5
 ## Part 1: Debugging Scenario
 The files and directories referenced are from https://github.com/lim-rachel/stringsearch, the repository used for skill demo 1 accessible on prarielearn.
-The NumberSearch server referenced is from week 2 lab: https://ucsd-cse15l-f23.github.io/week/week2/
+The NumberSearch server referenced in the student post is from week 2 lab: https://ucsd-cse15l-f23.github.io/week/week2/

 **1. Original Post From Student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is**
 Below is a hypothetical EdStem post from a student: